The Gambling Law Review: Switzerland

 Since online casinos games can only be legally operated by domestic casinos, there are no specific application windows or licence durations for online casino games.
 By contrast, land-based casino licences normally run for a duration of 20 years.
 In special circumstances, the federal government may provide for a shorter or longer licensing duration.
-The government will subsequently open a new application window during which existing casinos and new applicants can apply for a limited number of land-based licences.
-After a vetting process by the Federal Gaming Board, the federal government grants the licences to the successful applicants.
+By the end of 2024, all thus far granted casino licences will run out.
+Incumbent and new applicants for casino licences should expect the federal government to take decisions as per the number and kind of licences in spring 2022.
+It is further expected that the federal government will grant the actual licences in autumn 2023.
+After the vetting process by the Federal Gaming Board, the federal government grants the licences to the successful applicants.
 Upon application, any land-based casino can have its bricks-and-mortar licence extended to online casino games if its online partnership meets all the legal requirements.
 The land-based casino and its business partners must provide the documents to the licensing authority that notably relate to the following licensing requirements.

 A casino licence can be granted if: